dpottavio/zymic/README.md

 # Zymic

 Zymic is a streaming authenticated encryption format for securing data at rest.
-It uses AEAD (Authenticated Encryption with Associated Data) to provide both confidentiality and integrity.
+It's a variant of the [STREAM online authenticated-encryption construction](https://eprint.iacr.org/2015/189.pdf) and uses AEAD (Authenticated Encryption with Associated Data) to provide both confidentiality and integrity.
 The format is [openly specified](./DESIGN.md), with a reference implementation in Rust.

 This repro contains the following Rust crates: